 Multi-media

-A concurrent presentation of information in multiple media, such as auditory and visual.
+A presentation of information in multiple media, such as auditory and visual, at the same time.

 Multi-user

-A system in information technology that permits several users to access data simultaneously.
+A system that allows multiple users to access and share data simultaneously.

 Network Computer